 For just $18 a bottle, from a trusted, GMP-certified brand, this is a solid quercetin supplement choice.

 Yes, Thorne has another Quercetin product that deserves our consideration.
 It’s the same as their quercetin phytosome product, except it also contains 100mg of bromelain.
-As mentioned, this is also an immune-boosting ingredient.
+As mentioned, this is also an immune-boosting ingredient, and potentially a bioavailability booster, too.

 But it’s $10 more per bottle just for the bromelain, so I would go for their simple quercetin phytosome product.